Zapier vs Workato | 9 Factors to Decide the Best One

 1. What’s the core difference between Zapier vs Workato?

-The core difference between Zapier and Workato is their target users and automation complexity.
+The core difference between Zapier and Workato is their technical nature: Zapier is no-code, while Workato is low-code.

 2. Ease of Use